GTR-Turbo: Merged Checkpoint is Secretly a Free Teacher for Agentic VLM Training

 Vision-language models (VLMs) have evolved beyond simple static multi-modal question-answering systems, demonstrating the capability to perceive, reason, and act autonomously in interactive environments to achieve specific goals.
 Reinforcement learning with verifiable outcome rewards (RLVR) \cite{shao2024deepseekmath} enables such models to be fine-tuned directly through verifiable reward signals provided by the environment dynamics, effectively replacing learned reward models.
 This approach has shown remarkable success in domains such as mathematics and code generation \cite{openaio3, openaigpt5, guo2025deepseek, qwen3, gemeni2.5pro}.
 However, when applied to \textit{multi-turn agentic tasks}, vanilla RL methods often struggle due to sparse rewards, long-horizon trajectories, and noisy environments.
 These challenges can lead to incomplete, inconsistent, and low-diversity responses and actions, ultimately degrading performance, referred to as \textit{thought collapse}~\cite{wei2025gtr} or similar concepts (e.g., ``entropy collapse'') in many recent literatures \cite{shumailov2024ai, wang2025ragen, cui2025entropy}.

-To this end, methods such as Guided Thought Reinforcement (GTR) \cite{wei2025gtr} and On-Policy Distillation \cite{lu2025onpolicydistillation} have introduced a new paradigm for multi-turn agent training by distilling knowledge from a larger and stronger teacher model that provides real-time guidance or correction.
-They effectively regulate the agent's reasoning process and significantly improve the following action quality.
-However, in order to obtain the most appealing performance, such a paradigm usually relies on expensive, often privileged models as the teacher, leading to severe constraints on scalability, including high computational cost, longer training time, and the potential inaccessibility of cutting-edge models.
+To this end, methods such as Guided Thought Reinforcement (GTR) \cite{wei2025gtr} and On-Policy Distillation \cite{lu2025onpolicydistillation} have introduced a new paradigm for multi-turn agent training by distilling knowledge from a larger and stronger teacher model that provides step- and even token-level guidance/supervision.
+They effectively regulate the agent's reasoning process and improve the quality of resulting actions.
+However, to achieve the most appealing performance, such a paradigm typically relies on expensive, often privileged models as the teacher, imposing severe scalability constraints, including high computational cost, longer training times, and the potential inaccessibility of cutting-edge models.

 In this paper, we propose \textbf{GTR-Turbo}, a highly efficient solution to the above challenge.
 We highlight that \textbf{merging historical checkpoints generated throughout the RL training secretly creates a capable teacher for guidance}, completely free of additional training or external model dependency (see Figure~\ref{fig:framework} for a visualized explanation).
-This design not only preserves the automated reward mechanism, flexibility, and final performance of the original GTR method, but also significantly accelerates training, reduces computational overhead, and thus achieves superior scalability.
+This design not only preserves the automated reward mechanism, flexibility, and final performance of the original GTR method but also significantly accelerates training, reduces computational overhead, and thus achieves superior scalability.